la2050/archive/_projects/2015/challengemaker.md

     who don't donate.
 It's also really hard to invite an audience to a challenge using other media.
   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': "Jason McCabe - Founder/ Bis Dev / Designer\r\nJack Conor - Head of Tech\r\nRachael Caine - Peer to Peer Marketing"
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    Getting us off the ground will cost over $100,000.
-However we will see revenue spike in just the second month with campaigns we have already began setting up.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Salaries $18750\r\nPayroll Tax & Benefits  $ 15795\r\nDigital Marketing Campaigns 3600\r\nHosting and Bandwith $1000\r\nawyers, accountants, CPAs $1800\r\nTravel, meals, conferences $7500\r\nPhone service $1350\r\nInsurance $300"
   How do you plan to scale the success of your proposal?: "Our platform is built to be completely scaleable.
 We'll increase staff as need be.\r\n\r\n"
 areas_impacted: ''
 partners: ''